top of page

 Nathanael: A True Israelite

 He will judge between many peoples and will settle disputes for strong nations far and wide.
 They will beat their swords into plowshares and their spears into pruning hooks.
 Nation will not take up sword against nation, nor will they train for war anymore.
-Everyone will sit under their own vine and under their own fig tree, and no one will make them afraid, for the LORD Almighty has spoken (4:3-4).
+Everyone will sit under their own vine and under their own fig tree, and no one will make them afraid, for the LORD Almighty has spoken (Mic.
+4:3–4).

 Nathanael was a "genuine Israelite" because he still hoped for the Messiah, diligently preserving the fig tree of his faith.
 In the narrative, Jesus alluded to Nathanael being a responsible tree farmer.
 It takes many years of patience and care to grow a fig tree, especially one that can provide shade.
 Nathanael was taken aback when Jesus observed his long-awaited hope under his fig tree.
 When he asked, "Nazareth!
 Can anything good come from there?"
 (John 1:46), Philip knew Nathanael was about to have an answer for his lifelong existential hope.
 Only the true Messiah could know a true Israelite.
-Therefore, Nathanael confessed, "Rabbi, you are the Son of God; you are the king of Israel" (v.
-49).
+Therefore, Nathanael confessed, "Rabbi, you are the Son of God; you are the king of Israel" (John 1:49).
 True to form, Jesus responded, "You believe because I told you I saw you under the fig tree.
-You will see greater things than that" (v.
-50).
+You will see greater things than that" (John 1:50).

 Man holding scroll in ancient village setting, surrounded by others.
 Wearing a blue shawl, serious expression.
 Stone buildings and greenery.